 Dr. Diong has been an associate professor in the Department of Electrical Engineering at Kennesaw State University since 2011.
 He received his BS, MS, and PhD degrees in Electrical Engineering from the University of Illinois (Urbana-Champaign).
 Thereafter, he was employed by Sundstrand Aerospace (now UTC Aerospace Systems) to perform research, design and development work on electric power generation, motor drive, power converter and magnetic bearing systems.
 In addition, he supported various military and commercial aircraft programs.
 After 3½ years in industry, he returned to academia and has been there since.

-His research experience and interests lie within the broad area of power and energy; in particular, solar and wind energy systems, fuel cell systems, electric transportation and energy harvesting systems.
+His research experience and interests lie within the broad area of power and energy; in particular, electric transportation, energy harvesting systems, solar and wind energy systems, and fuel cell systems.
 At this point in time, he has authored or co-authored slightly more than 80 refereed journal and conference papers.
-In addition, he has been the PI or co-PI on over $1 million in grants obtained from entities such as the NSF, AFOSR, BMDO, EPA, Ford, and El Paso Electric.
+In addition, he has been the PI or co-PI on over $1 million in grants obtained from entities such as the Georgia Department of Transportation, NSF, EPA, U.S. Air Force, BMDO, Ford, and El Paso Electric.

 Please click here for a more detailed biography.